 When will my bursary payments will be made?

 In 2017/18, the bursary payments will be made in three appproximately equal instalments, in November, January and May.

 I'm really short of money.
 Can I get my bursary payment early, before the set date?

 Unfortunately bursary payments cannot be made prior to the fixed instalment dates.
-If you need financial assistance before the next instalment is due, please contact the Financial Support Team in the Student Services Centre to discuss your situation.
+If you need financial assistance before the next instalment is due, please contact the Funding and Financial Support Team in Student Services to discuss your situation.

 Telephone: 0115 823 2071 Email: firstname.lastname@example.org